 Pastoral farming has dominated the economy since the 1840s.
-It still accounts for 20% of the Wairarapa workforce in the 2010s.
+It still accounted for 20% of the Wairarapa workforce in the 2010s.

 Boom and bust

-The reliance on farming has been a mixed blessing.
+Reliance on farming has been a mixed blessing.
 Towns serviced the pastoral economy with saleyards, slaughterhouses, and transport depots.
-Few had industries independent of agriculture, and Wairarapa’s fortune relied on farming.
-When farming returns rose, it boomed; when they fell, it slumped.
+Few had industries independent of agriculture, and Wairarapa’s fortunes relied on farming.
+When returns rose, it boomed; when they fell, it slumped.

-In the 19th century, farmers employed hundreds of workers.
+In the 19th century, large farms employed many workers.
 But as agriculture became more mechanised, many people looked for work in towns, such as at Masterton’s Waingawa freezing works.
-Twentieth-century improvements in roading and transport made it more profitable to centralise rural industries in the bigger centres.
+Twentieth-century improvements in roading and transport made it more profitable to centralise rural industries.
 While Masterton grew, Eketāhuna shrank.

 Even Masterton did not grow enough to attract substantial new investment.
 With reduced prospects, thousands of young people left the region, never to return.
 Between 1951 and 2001, New Zealand’s population doubled, but Wairarapa’s increased by just 25%.
 Since the 1980s the region has lost more people than it has gained.